-There is, however, a national solution for Variable Measure Trade Items sold at POS; manufacturers who wish to label and apply bar codes to Variable Measure Trade Items must apply to GS1 Australia for standard variable measure company items numbers.
+There is, however, a national solution for Variable Measure Trade Items sold at POS; manufacturers who wish to label and apply barcodes to Variable Measure Trade Items must apply to GS1 Australia for standard variable measure company items numbers.
 The latter are used to construct a 13-digit number known as a VMN-13 (Variable Measure Number).
-For details on VMN-13s and the EAN-13 Bar Code in which they are encoded, please refer to the GS1 Australia User Manual - Numbering and Bar Coding.
+For details on VMN-13s and the EAN-13 Barcode in which they are encoded, please refer to the GS1 General Specifications.

-&lt;sup>5 see footnote 1 on page 11
+see footnote 1 on page 11

-5.7 Fixed Measure Trade Items Non-Retail (General Distribution)
+4.7 Fixed Measure Trade Items Non-Retail (General Distribution)

-5.7.1 Definition
+4.7.1 Definition